HEALTH EXAMINATIONS AND IMMUNIZATIONS

 A student’s parent/guardian must present proof that the student was examined by a licensed physician and received the immunizations and screenings for preventable communicable diseases as required by the Illinois Department of Public Health within one year prior to:

 - Entering Pre-K, Kindergarten or first grade (if the child did not attend Kindergarten);

-- Entering the sixth and ninth grades; and
+- Entering the sixth, ninth and twelfth grades; and

 - Enrolling in an Illinois school, regardless of the student’s grade, when transferring into Illinois from out-of-state or out-of-country.

 NOTE: DURING ANNUAL ONLINE REGISTRATION, PLEASE REMEMBER TO COMPLETE THE HEALTH PAGE.

 Failure to comply with the above requirements by October 15 of the current school year will result in the student’s exclusion from school until the required health forms are presented to the District.
 If a student is considered homeless, the district will make every effort to assist with obtaining these requirements.